The Fate of Apple's Vision Pro: Part II

 Apple is already doing this today, and I thought it was one of the more compelling parts of the WWDC presentation.
 They showcased apps for journaling to aid with emotional awareness.
 Meditation for mindfulness.
 Fitness & outdoor hobbies of all types, with unique ways to measure, gamify, and socialize/connect with others, boosting motivation & consistency along the way.

 The AVP’s arrival is going to enhance and legitimize these use cases, and over time, shift people’s relationship with technology while reducing the afflictions born of abstracted, ‘flat computing’.
-Or the afflictions born of boxes tethered walls and TVs (aka: an Xbox or PS5).
-These current form factors are what keeps kids/people stuck inside, isolated, and socially inept.
+Or the afflictions born of boxes tethered walls and TVs (aka an Xbox or PS5).
+These current form factors are what keep kids/people stuck inside, isolated, and socially inept.

 Thanks for reading Part II!

 Oh, and as a reminder :-)… if you indeed enjoyed this read, please consider sharing with a friend or two!